Self-Sufficiency - How do I start my own vegetable garden?

 A mixed culture guarantees the best harvest.
-You can find more information on crop rotation here.

 The art of professional planning in mixed culture also lies in correctly combining individual plants.
 Different plants don't always grow well together; often the nutritional requirements are simply too different.
 A classic example is growing peas and beans side by side.
 This is a disadvantageous mixed culture, although both varieties have low nutritional requirements.
-Read here which plants harmonise perfectly with each other.

 The right place